consumer-reports-innovation-lab/data-rights-protocol-lite-permissionslip/data-rights-protocol.md

 Permision Slip API (PS API) is a subset, or "profile" of the Data Rights Protocol (https://github.com/consumer-reports-innovation-lab/data-rights-protocol).
 As such the version number for the PS API tracks with the corresponding version of the DRP, with ".PS" suffixed.

-### Protocol Changes from 0.9.2.PS to 0.9.3.PS:
+### Protocol Changes from 0.9.3.PS to 0.9.4.PS:

-- deprecate trailing slash in "exercise" url (Section 2.01)
+- Add field `drp.version` to api pairwise setup request so the recieving Covered Business can know what version of the protocol the sending Authorized Agent is using (Section 2.05).
-- clarifiaction on `expires-at` MAY vs MUST status in request respone object (Section 3.03)
+- Clarification of required identity fields in request payload by a Covered Business' supported verifications (Section 3.04).

 ## 1.0 Introduction